Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Evolution of astrospheres

 \subsection{Long-term evolution of stellar winds}

-In Sect.~\ref{sec:impinging} we described how neutrals moving toward to the heliosphere leads to a 'hydrogen wall' outside of the heliopause through charge-exchange collisions in that region (see Figs.~\ref{fig:ophercomposite} and~\ref{Wood_f3}). \activity{For charge exchange only, and assuming (very approximately, as done \href{https://ui.adsabs.harvard.edu/abs/1972JGR....77.5407H/abstract}{initially (\citep{1972JGR....77.5407H})} decades ago) a velocity-independent cross section for resonant-charge exchange of solar wind protons with ISM neutral hydrogen of $\sigma_{\rm CX} \approx 2\,10^{-15}$\,cm$^2$, what fraction of H$^0$, looking at the population after passing through the 'hydrogen wall' and moving in a straight line towards the Sun, would reach Earth orbit for present-day slow wind conditions?
+In Sect.~\ref{sec:impinging} \indexit{stellar!wind evolution}we described how neutrals moving toward to the heliosphere leads to a \indexit{hydrogen wall}'hydrogen wall' outside of the heliopause through \indexit{charge exchange}charge-exchange collisions in that region (see Figs.~\ref{fig:ophercomposite} and~\ref{Wood_f3}). \activity{{\em Show:} For charge exchange only, and assuming (very approximately, as done \href{https://ui.adsabs.harvard.edu/abs/1972JGR....77.5407H/abstract}{initially (\citep{1972JGR....77.5407H})} decades ago) a velocity-independent cross section for resonant-charge exchange of solar wind protons with ISM neutral hydrogen of $\sigma_{\rm CX} \approx 2\,10^{-15}$\,cm$^2$, what fraction of H$^0$, looking at the population after passing through the 'hydrogen wall' and moving in a straight line towards the Sun, would reach Earth orbit for present-day slow wind conditions?
 In reality, other processes are major players: radiation pressure (for neutral hydrogen primarily by repeated Lyman~$\alpha$ absorption followed by isotropic re-emission) pushes outward on the atoms, and photo-ionization in the Sun's EUV and X-rays presents a significant loss term.
-It appears that Lyman $\alpha$ radiation pressure on ISM H$^0$ just balances solar gravity, \href{https://ui.adsabs.harvard.edu/abs/2013ApJ...775...86S/abstract}{see \citet{2013ApJ...775...86S}}; for a significantly younger Sun, ISM H$^0$ would never reach Earth orbit.
-The combined effects of these processes would render an IBEX-like mission to learn about the ISM H$^0$ around a young Sun pointless except during times of passage through dense interstellar clouds. \mylabel{act:cxsigma}} [H-IV:3.4] ``The importance of this hydrogen wall is that it is actually detectable in UV spectra from [the {\em Hubble Space Telescope} ({\em HST})], not only around the Sun but around other stars as well. \activity{Argue why the heliospheric hydrogen wall has a thickness $L_{\rm HW}$ that is, within a factor of a few, comparable to, but less than, the distance $d_{\rm HP}$ from the Sun to the heliopause.
-For a simple estimate, use a circular 'cookie tin' geometry to approximate conditions at the heliosphere's 'nose', with the incoming flow through the top being decelerated by the gas pressure (ignore magnetic effects here), and accelerated sideways out by the same pressure, combining scale estimates based on the continuity and momentum equations; focus only on the flow into the heliopause and assume no bow shock (see Sect.~\ref{sec:impinging}).
-Check that this gives it just enough of a total column depth with the charge-exchange cross section from Activity~\ref{act:cxsigma} so that a useful fraction of ISM neutral hydrogen can indeed be made part of the flow in heliosheath.
-See \href{https://ui.adsabs.harvard.edu/abs/2002ApJ...574..412W/abstract}{this study} by \citet{2002ApJ...574..412W} for simulated astrospheres and their hydrogen walls, and some images for different stars and their speeds through the ISM.
-How would the thickness of the hydrogen wall change for a much higher speed of a planetary system through its LISM?}
+It appears that Lyman $\alpha$ radiation pressure on ISM H$^0$ just balances solar gravity, \href{https://ui.adsabs.harvard.edu/abs/2013ApJ...775...86S/abstract}{see \citet{2013ApJ...775...86S}} \mylabel{act:cxsigma}} \ors[IV:3.4] ``The importance of this hydrogen wall is that it is actually detectable in UV spectra from [the {\em Hubble Space Telescope} ({\em HST})], not only around the Sun but around other stars as well.